Back to home

 IssueFix

-Face doesn't look like referenceStrengthen likeness clauses; reduce extreme style words
+Face doesn't look like referenceStrengthen likeness clauses; reduce extreme style words; try subtle tier first

-Style too weakBoost palette + lighting adjectives one step
+Style too weakBoost palette + lighting adjectives one step; avoid conflicting "photorealistic"

 Background dominatesAdd "subject remains focal point, uncluttered background"